Canada country profile

 1800s - Immigration picks up.
 Thousands of newcomers from England, Scotland and Ireland arrive each year.

 1812-14 - War of 1812 between the US and Britain, largely over the effects on the US of British blockades of French ports.
-Action includes naval battles in the Great Lakes and a US attack on York, now Toronto.
+There are naval battles on the Great Lakes and a US attack on York, now Toronto.
 But the US fails to realise its plans to invade Canada.

 1837-38 - Armed rebellions in Upper and Lower Canada, caused by disaffection with the ruling elites, poverty and social divisions.